AnyFetch/developers.anyfetch.com/guides/tutorials/hello-world.md

 ---
-title: Fetch API example use for documents
+title: anyFetch example use for documents
 subtitle: Say "Hello world"!
 layout: doc
 ---

-In this guide, we'll send a document to Fetch API and retrieve it using the API endpoint.
+In this guide, we'll send a document to anyFetch and retrieve it using the API endpoint.

 ## What do I need?
 To follow this guide, you need: